westialdev/fill-the-jar/README.md

 * Raspberry Pi Zero W

 ##### Circuit #####

+Components:

+* Raspberry Pi (supported model).
+* 5V water pump.
+* 1-2K resistor for water switching sensor.
+* Buzzer for sounding the state.
+* 100R resistor and led for lighting the state.
+* Underwater pole and maximum level mark pole wires for sensor.
+* NPN Transistor as a switch to let the 5V RPi output feeding the pump.
+* Pipe, water recipients, and all required for a handmade "tap" pumping to "jar".

 The following circuit schema is based on the Raspberry Pi 3 B+ pin out, and it matches with the configuration file [src/config.js](src/config.js).